cyfronet-fid/sat4envi/README.md

 To build run `./mvnw package` in directory `s4e-backend`.
 This will produce a jar in `s4e-backend/target`, which can be started by running `java -Dspring.profiles.active=development -jar <path to jar>`.

-Alternatively, the app can be built and run by issuing `./mvnw spring-boot:run -Dspring.profiles.active=development` in directory `s4e-backend`.
+Alternatively, the app can be built and run by issuing `../mvnw spring-boot:run -Dspring-boot.run.profiles=development` in directory `s4e-backend`.

 Both methods will expose the server under `http://localhost:4201`.